 The Taxonomist should use the slide map benchsheet to record identifications for slide-mounted oligochaetes.
 The slide map serves as a record of the number of worms on slides, and their locations, which facilitates QC procedures.
 Recording the location of each slide-mounted worm also allows taxonomists to easily locate problematic organisms for discussions and rectifications.
+The slide number is recorded in the Width column of the morphometry table.

 The Taxonomist should use the following conventions, unless the client-specified protocol calls for something different.
-First, damaged organisms are only identified and counted if the head and enough additional segments for identification are present .
+First, damaged organisms are only identified and counted if the head and enough additional segments for identification are present.